 - Piggyback lenses: If you cannot get used to gas permeable lenses, your eye doctor can suggest piggyback lenses.
 This is where you would wear a soft lens under the gas permeable lens to act as a cushion.

 - Scleral lenses: These lenses are often prescribed for patients with irregularly shaped corneas.
 These lenses sit on the white of your eye and vault over the cornea, allowing them to work on different shaped corneas.

 Call Today's Vision Creekside Today!

 If you are experiencing the symptoms of keratoconus, schedule an appointment with Today's Vision Creekside.
-Our doctors of optometry offer eye care services to patients in Tomball, The Woodlands, and the surrounding area.
-To schedule an appointment, give us a call today.
+Our doctors of optometry offer eye care services to patients in Tomball, The Woodlands, and Spring, TX the surrounding areas.
+To schedule an appointment, give us a call today at 346-808-7342.